 Question 8: Why should we hire you?

-Try to focus on the good things, something that is specific for their company.
-It can be their goals and values, their good reputation, their product portfolio.
-Alternatively, if you can not find any better answer, you can simply say that the location of their store is perfect for you, or mention any other reason for your preferences.
+Try to focus on the good things, something that is specific for their business.
+It can be their goals and values, their good reputation, their product portfolio, the vision they have, the company culture they observe.

 Alternatively you can say that the location of their store (factory, office) is perfect for you, or mention any other reason for your choice.
 One way or another, this question offers an opportunity to praise your future employer, and you should take this opportunity and embrace it with both hands.

 People like when other people praise them, when they recognize their good work.
 HR managers and recruiters are no different.
 Praise them, and win them over in your interview…